-Development affecting locally distinctive features as identified in the East Hagbourne Village and Landscape Character Assessment 2017 (Appendix 2) or its setting should demonstrate how it will contribute to conserving or enhancing the special quality and distinctive character of the parish.
+Development affecting locally distinctive features or their setting as identified in the East Hagbourne Village and Landscape Character Assessment 2017 (Appendix 2) and Figure 7 should demonstrate how it will contribute to conserving or enhancing the special quality and distinctive character of the parish.

-Policy DES2 of the Emerging Local Plan states that proposals for new development should demonstrate how the design has been informed by and responds positively to the site and its surroundings; and reinforces place-identity by enhancing local character.
+Policy DES2 of the Local Plan states that proposals for new development should demonstrate how the design has been informed by and responds positively to the site and its surroundings and reinforces place-identity by enhancing local character.
 It further states that where a character assessment has been prepared as part of a made Neighbourhood Development Plan, a proposal must demonstrate that the positive features identified in the assessment have been incorporated into the design of the development

-The East Hagbourne Landscape and Character Assessment 2017 identified 13 areas within the Parish of East Hagbourne which it recommended should be retained and enhanced for their contribution to the character of the village and their value to the community as expressed in a public workshop3.
+The East Hagbourne Landscape and Character Assessment 2017 identified 13 areas within the Parish of East Hagbourne which it recommended should be retained and enhanced for their contribution to the character of the village and their value to the community as expressed in a public workshop.

 This policy highlights five of these spaces for identification as assets of local distinctiveness and of special importance to the community.
+In this 2023 update we identify two further small green areas for inclusion in this designation.

-They are shown in Figure 7 and are described below.
+These seven areas are shown in Figure 7 and are described below.